 We’ve seen these benefits within Google where DevOps helped us build secure products used and loved by billions of people across the world.
 However, as head of DevOps practices at Google, I know firsthand how daunting implementing a new model can be, even if it’s worthwhile.
 Intrigued but unsure of where to begin, customers constantly ask me: “How can I make DevOps a reality?”

-5. Provide immersive training.
 People will only commit to organizational change when they understand its premise and are given the resources and opportunity to put new tech to work.
-That’s why three-quarters of the top-performing DevOps teams in the Harvard Business Review Analytic Services survey, as well as Google, provide immersive, hands-on DevOps coaching and training, such as code labs and started projects.
+That’s why three-quarters of the top-performing DevOps teams in the Harvard Business Review Analytic Services survey, as well as Google, provide immersive, hands-on DevOps coaching and training, such as code labs and quick-start projects.

 - Data-driven decisions: Look at data from code, logs, and traces, and use that data to arrive at decisions.